 - As you might imagine, this is quite a big deal for landowners, and is important to keep sites open.

-- (big deal) Used to express one’s contempt for something regarded as impressive or important by another person.More example sentences
+- (big deal)1.1 Used to express one’s contempt for something regarded as impressive or important by another person.Example sentences

 - If he yells and waves his arms around too much to make a convincing weather girl, big deal.